wxt-dev/wxt/docs/guide/content-scripts.md

 > All manifest options default to `undefined`.

+When defining multiple content scripts, content script entrypoints that have the same set of options will be merged into a single `content_script` item in the manifest.

 ## CSS

 To include CSS with your content script, import the CSS file at the top of your entrypoint: